Strusovsky/NotionScripts/README.md

 A collection of [Notion](http://notion.sourceforge.net/) WM scripts.
 -------------------------------------------------------------------
 These scripts are modified or created by me.
+This repo aims to validate and maintain these scripts.

 How to use Statusd scripts
 --------------------------